openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/whiteMatterOfHindbrain
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'White matter of hindbrain' is a brain white matter.
-It is part of the hindbrain.
+   :definition: Is a brain white matter.
+Is part of the hindbrain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0019258) ('is_a' and 'relationship')]
-   :description: A white matter that is part of the hindbrain.
+   :description: A white matter that is part of the hindbrain. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0019258)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0733772
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0019258#white-matter-of-hindbrain
    :name: white matter of hindbrain